THE OPTIMIST’S DAUGHTER

 “Up home we loved a good storm coming, we’d fly outdoors and run up and down to meet it,” her mother used to say.
 “We children would run as fast as we could go along the top of that mountain when the wind was blowing, holding our arms right open.
 The wilder it blew the better we liked it.”

-Eudora Welty is one of my favorite writers.
+Today is the birthday of one of my favorite writers, Eudora Welty.
 She was cut from Faulkner’s cloth, but was a little more accessible and significantly more sober.
 Born in Jackson Mississippi in 1909, she lived 92 rich years until passing away in 2001.
 She wrote about the South in ways only a Southerner can appreciate.

 Like me, she fell in love with books before she could read them because she loved a good story.
 She said